sharonllcj/hacktoberfest2020/README.md

 -   Anything valuable.

 ***
-Steps for contribution -
+**Steps for contribution -**

-    1. Fork this repo
+    1. Fork this repositary
+    2. Create a new branch
-    2. commit the code
+    3. Commit the code
-    3. Make pull request
+    4. Make pull request from your forked repository

 ## License